solana-foundation/developer-content/content/courses/native-development/serialize-instruction-data-frontend.md

   - Explain the basics of Solana's runtime optimizations
   - Explain Borsh
   - Use Borsh to serialize program data for native programs
-description:
-  Native Solana development requires manually serializing and deserializing instruction data to be processed by your Solana program's instruction handlers.
+description: How to deserialize data fetched from Solana accounts.
 ---

 ## Summary

-- Native (non-Anchor) Solana development required manual serialization and deserialization of data.
+- Native (non-Anchor) Solana development requires manual serialization and deserialization of data.
 - Transactions are made up of an array of instructions, a single transaction can have any number of instructions in it, each targeting different programs.
 When